October Health – 2025 Report

 Workplace Impact

-- Reduced productivity and decreased motivation.
+- Decreased productivity and job satisfaction.

-- Higher absenteeism and possible job dissatisfaction.
+- Higher absenteeism rates and increased turnover intentions.

 -